Recent Posts

 Spaghetti Sauce is a staple at our house, especially in the winter months.
 And this is so much tastier than store bought.
 It is packed with flavor.

 I found the recipe at Taste of Home.
-You can find the recipe here.
 The only thing I changed, was to omit the oil.
 I am a little leery of canning oils, unless I pressure cook them.
 Besides, why add all the extra fat and calories.

 Click here for my canning tips.